claukers/miqro-web-components/README.md

 you can also add the bundle located in ```dist/webcomponents.bundle.min.js``` in the html.

-this method will add the global ```WebComponents``` that will house the module, so accessing for example the ```Component``` class you will have to use ```WebComponents.Component```.
+using the bundle will add the global ```WebComponents``` that will house the module, so accessing for example the ```Component``` class you will have to use ```WebComponents.Component```.

 ```html